DevIntent/rapid-mvp-workshop/step-0.md

     - pink-bluegrey
     - purple-green

+    More details on theming in Angular Material can be found in the [Theming Guide](https://material.angular.io/guide/theming).

 1. Now you should see an indigo toolbar, but it isn't full bleed (meaning that it doesn't stretch to the left, right, and top edges of the page in this case).
 Let's fix this by adding the following CSS just below that import: